Turning creativity into career growth: Johanna Orman Koons on marketing, purpose, and perseverance

 After graduating, I spent time making a lot of art while working various retail and odd jobs before eventually landing a customer support role at Schmidt’s, a natural deodorant startup.
 Since it was a small, close-knit team, I always had a sense of what everyone else was working on and found myself way more interested in what the marketing team was doing than what I was doing in customer support.
 I was constantly pitching ideas and asking questions, which caught their attention.
 They brought me on as a marketing department assistant, and it felt like a perfect fit.

 From there, I kept pushing myself forward, eager to tackle new challenges and set fresh goals.
-That journey from customer service to marketing leadership was a natural evolution fueled by curiosity, luck, and drive.
+That journey from customer service to marketing was a natural evolution fueled by curiosity, luck, and drive.

 Q: At Schmidt’s, your team partnered with everyone from professional soccer star Megan Rapinoe to primatologist Jane Goodall.
 What’s one campaign or project you’re especially proud of, and what made it memorable?